hli1221/imagefusion_deeplearning/README.md

 # Infrared and Visible Image Fusion using Deep Learning Framework
-Will be submitted to ICPR2018
+Our paper will be submitted to ICPR2018.

 ### Fusion method
 ![](https://github.com/exceptionLi/imagefusion_deeplearning/blob/master/framework/framework_method.png)